Schol-R-LEA/Modula-2-Portable-Bit-Manipulation/README.md

 Thanks to John O. Goyo for testing the portable library under GNU Modula-2 (Solaris, sparc64).

-Thanks to Eric Streit, John O. Goyo, Rudolph Schubert, and Christopher Schlegel for general advice and assistance.
+Thanks to Eric Streit, Rudolph Schubert, and Christopher Schlegel for general advice and assistance.